Used Toyota Corolla 2009-2013 review

 2012 Toyota Corolla

-Yes, the interior is plain and fit and finish is not at the top of the class, but it's fairly roomy and comfortable.
+The interior is plain, but roomy and comfortable.
 The seats are higher off the floor than in many other small cars, making entry and exit easier.
 The rear seat space is better than in many other compacts like Mitsubishi Lancer, Hyundai Elantra or Nissan Sentra.
 The trunk is wide, with a large opening and the rear seats fold down.
 The audio auxiliary input is standard, the USB port is available on late models.
 Maintenance costs are moderate, common problems are mostly minor, read more below.

 2012 Toyota Corolla interior.
 Click for larger photo